Bachelor of Science Exercise Science (BS)

 All EXSC courses will be used to calculate the major grade point average, which must be 2.00 to graduate.

 Elective credit may be needed to meet the minimum of 120 credits required for the degree.
+Elective options may be dependent on whether or not the student needs to complete the Lower Division Language and Culture requirement.
+Please see your advisor for guidance on elective choices.

 Degree Program Guide